OUR IMMIGRATION SERVICESEB-2 Visa in the USA: Eligibility, Application, and Process

 Why Choose Arvian Law Firm

-EB-2/NIW cases built with audit-grade evidence mapping, exhibit indexing, and proactive RFE prevention.
+We build EB-2/NIW filings with clear evidence mapping, exhibit indexing, and proactive RFE risk controls.

-From eligibility and PERM/NIW strategy to I-140, Visa Bulletin tracking, and I-485/consular stages.
+From eligibility and PERM/NIW strategy to I-140, Visa Bulletin tracking, and I-485 or consular stages.

-Clear answers within hours via email, messengers, or phone — you always know the next step.
+Clear answers via email, messengers, or phone — so you always know the next step and timeline.

-Honest evaluations, fixed scope, and clear pricing — no surprises, just reliable guidance.
+Honest evaluations, clear scope, and predictable pricing — no surprises, just reliable guidance.

-Senior attorney review on eligibility, evidence mapping, and cover-letter argumentation for each filing.
+Senior attorney review of eligibility, evidence positioning, and cover-letter arguments for each filing.

-English/Russian/Ukrainian communication, certified translations guidance, and culturally aware document prep.
+English/Russian/Ukrainian communication and practical guidance on certified translations and document prep.

 EB-1 vs EB-2 vs EB-3 — Quick Comparison